ni/nimi-python/generated/nidcpower/README.rst

 About
 =====

-The **nidcpower** package provides a Python API for NI-DCPower.
+The **nidcpower** module provides a Python API for NI-DCPower.
 The code is maintained in the Open Source repository for `nimi-python <https://github.com/ni/nimi-python>`_.

 Support Policy
 --------------